Ashiiidev/Web3.0.dapp/README.md

 What is Web3.0 ?

-Also known as the decentralized web, Web 3.0 is the third version of the Internet, which is an improvement over the current Web 2.0 Internet.
-Under Web 2.0, Internet has become more social. ...
-The third version of the internet will have more transparency and boast massive content that will be accessible to all
+Web 3.0 is the upcoming third generation of the internet where websites and apps will be able to process information in a smart human-like way through technologies like machine learning (ML), Big Data, decentralized ledger technology (DLT), etc. Web 3.0 was originally called the Semantic Web by World Wide Web inventor Tim Berners-Lee, and was aimed at being a more autonomous, intelligent, and open internet.